 Premium Rates & How They’re Set

-The rate setting process ensures today’s employers pay for the cost of today’s claims.
-So premiums collected in 2016 will cover all current and future costs related to claims occurring in 2016.
+The rate setting process ensures today’s employers pay for cost of today’s claims.
+So premiums collected in a rate year cover all current and future costs related to claims occurring in that rate year.

 Premium rates are set annually and are per $100 of assessable payroll based on the maximum assessable earnings for that year.